boolaz/BooLet/README.md

 Filtering data
 --------------
-If you just want to narrow down your search to specific information, you can also filter information based upon specific fields
+If you just want to narrow down your search to more accurate information, you can also filter information based upon specific fields

 This example displays fields ``dhiuns`` where ``country code=(BE or ES or DE)`` and ``time begins with "16:"``

     $ booLet.py --fields dhiuns --country BE,ES,DE --time 16:

-will produce the following output
+output :

     2016-06-28|16:27:10|136.243.56.239|/feed/|Germany|AS24940
     2016-06-28|16:27:10|136.243.56.239|/feed/|Germany|AS24940